plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

 ## Disaster Recovery

 {{< note >}}
-These steps could be used in case of planned maintenance.
+These steps can be used in case of planned maintenance.
 {{< /note >}}

 ### How to Switch to the Standby Cluster